Who We Are

 There is something special about the way a mom listens.
 A special connection–across cultures, languages and walks of life–emerges when a mom welcomes you into her home.

-In the Guatemala City Garbage Dump, the average woman has a 4th grade reading level, has rarely touched a computer, and makes $3-$5 a day engaging in dangerous work that puts her and her children at risk.
+In the communities surrounding the Guatemala City Garbage Dump, the average woman makes $3-$5 a day engaging in dangerous work that puts her and her children at risk.

 However—and this is a big however—she uses WhatsApp audio and video every day to communicate with friends and family.
 At Olas, we use this extremely recent and growing trend of com-tech penetration in Central America to employ her through technology with which she is already comfortable.